 About the EFG London Jazz Festival

 The EFG London Jazz Festival is the capital’s biggest pan-city music festival, taking place annually in November, which has long been acclaimed for showcasing a heady mix of talent from around the world.
 Widely acknowledged for delivering world-class artists and emerging stars, the Festival continues to take jazz to a massive audience, in one of UK’s landmark music events.
-On the 22nd November 2019 it is with great pleasure that we welcome Dele Sosimi to the living room stage.
+Following an exceptional edition last year, EFG London Jazz Festival returns with a programme of live performances by an electrifying lineup of global stars, special collaborations, and the finest and freshest music.
+On Sunday 13th November 2022 it is with great pleasure that we welcome Collocutor to the living room stage.